 I thank Professor Warren Steel of the University of Mississippi Department of Music for setting up the hypertext version of this guide and, at the time of each update, for correcting my rudimentary HTML editing and making many recommendations.
 In late 2002 Warren devised the Cascading Style Sheet to control the appearance of these webpages on various browsers, as recommended by the the World Wide Web Consortium.

 I thank Jim Kent, University of California, Santa Cruz, for permission to use the background pattern floret.jpg on the title page.
-Until recently, it was used on the UCSC Genome Browser created by him, the most popular window onto the human and other sequenced genomes.
+This background is used on the UCSC Genome Browser, the most popular window onto the human and other genomes that have been sequenced.
 You are encouraged to play with this browser -- choose a human chromosome and then zoom down first to the gene level, then to the exon/intron level, and finally to the nucleotide (DNA sequence) level, and have a glimpse at our incredible "book of life."Steven L. Sabol

 [ Table of Contents | Sacred Harp Singing ]